 During the fiscal year ended December 29, 2019, we recognized charges of \$56.5 million related to losses incurred as a result of ancillary sales to third parties of excess polysilicon procured under our long-term fixed supply agreements.
 In addition, we estimate that we paid \$88.7 million above the market price of polysilicon consumed in our manufacturing process, which is the difference between our contractual cost under the long-term fixed supply agreements and the price of polysilicon available in the market as derived from publicly available information, multiplied by the volume of polysilicon we have consumed.
-As of December 29, 2019, based on the then price of polysilicon available in the market, we estimated the remaining contractual commitments under SunPower's long-term fixed supply agreements for polysilicon that is above market to be approximately \$258.2 million, which we expect to incur from 2020 through 2021.
-A portion of this loss may be deferred beyond 2021 as we may negotiate with the supplier to extend the timing of delivery and acceptance of polysilicon pursuant to the underlying contractual purchase obligations.
-We currently expect that the agreements with this supplier will be extended to the end of 2022.
+As of December 29, 2019, based on the then price of polysilicon available in the market, we estimated the remaining contractual commitments under SunPower's long-term fixed supply agreements for polysilicon that is above market to be approximately \$258.2 million, which we expect to incur from 2020 through 2022.
 A hypothetical 10% increase or decrease in polysilicon prices would cause our estimated total loss to decrease or increase, respectively, by approximately \$9.0 million.